muun/apollo/README.md

 * **Domain:** contains the models and business logic (use cases in clean architecture lingo).
 * **Presentation:** contains the UI code.

 There's also a pure java **common** module with code shared all over.
-This repository contains all but the presentation layer.

 ### LibWallet